pleabargain/EnglishHelpsYourCareer/idioms.md

 *  Any attempt to improve on a system that already works is pointless and may even hurt it.
 # If the cap fits, wear it
 *  This idiom means that if the description is correct, then it is describing the truth, often when someone is being
-*  criticised. ('If the shoe fits, wear it' is an alternative)
+*  criticized. ('If the shoe fits, wear it' is an alternative)
 # If wishes were horses, beggars would ride
 *  This means that wishing for something or wanting it is not the same as getting or having it.
 # If you will